Omarfadalla/Survival-Extreme/README.md

 ## Feedback

-Ai use is declared according to hack Club requirements
+Ai use is declared according to hack Club requirements AI was used to help me create an upgrade system but it didnt get fully finished yet as I didn't know how to implement state machines into Godot

+ Check Out The Game On ITCH.IO >> https://omarfadalla.itch.io/survival-extreme-part-1
 made specially for hack club !

 If you have any feedback, please reach out to us at github